Does Homeowners Insurance Cover Well Going Dry?

 Water Well Insurance: Tips To Prevent a Dry Well

-Preventing your well from running dry can help you avoid costly repairs and ensure a reliable water supply year-round.
-Homeowners insurance rarely covers wells that dry up due to drought or neglect, so taking preventive steps can reduce your risk in areas with fluctuating water tables or frequent dry spells.
+Keep your well from running dry to avoid costly repairs and maintain your water supply year-round.
+Homeowners insurance rarely covers wells that dry up from drought or neglect, so prevention matters in areas with fluctuating water tables or frequent dry spells.

-Simple actions like scheduling regular maintenance, conserving water and monitoring local groundwater levels can protect your well and your budget.
+Regular maintenance, water conservation and monitoring local groundwater levels protect your well and your budget.

 1. 1